aamcrae/wasm/README.md

 It consists of a window/DOM interface object, and simple compositor functions used for building dynamic HTML.
-One of the goals is to be usable with [tinygo](https://tinygo.org/), which does bnot support the full range of Go's standard library.
+One of the goals is to be usable with [tinygo](https://tinygo.org/), which does not support the full range of Go's standard library.

 [Examples](examples/server) are available to show how the library can be used.